matthew-brett/barts-setup/barts_setup.md

 If the USB network connection for the IPHONE 8 is not working, try turning off Internet sharing on the MACBOOK, and turning it back on again.

-### Video and camera setup

-*If you are using the WIRED network and any of the Switcher Cast connections below do not work, consider resetting the wired network, as above.*

-* Make sure Switcher Studio application is running on the IPAD.
-* Select video inputs from icons at bottom of Switcher Studio screen.
-* Disable IPAD camera as video input.
-* Run the Switcher Cast application on the MACBOOK.
-* Go back to the IPAD and select Display 2 from MACBOOK as video input.
-You should see the PROCLAIM OUTPUT.
-* Run the Switcher Cast application on IPHONE 12.
-Share camera.
-Go to IPAD Switcher Studio interface, and select the iPhone camera that appears.
-Move IPHONE 12 around to confirm you can see the camera output in the Switcher Studio interface.
-* Move silver tripod to aisle end of pew.
-Mount IPHONE 12, and adjust for good view of the chancel, with the left hand view just taking in the lectern, so we can see the readings if necessary from this camera.
-* Run the Switcher Cast application on IPHONE 8.
-Share camera.
-Go to IPAD Switcher Studio interface, and select the iPhone camera that appears.
-Move IPHONE 8 around to confirm you can see the camera output in the Switcher Studio interface.
-* Pull out legs and extend central column of the small black tripod, put in front of front pew next to the equipment table.
-Mount IPHONE 8.
-Adjust so the camera has a good view of the musicians and the lectern.

 ### Proclaim setup

 * Go the MACBOOK